Layer separation of the 3D incompressible Navier-Stokes equation in a bounded domain: Introduction

-This paper is organized as the following.
-Section \ref{sec:curved-boundary} introduces the technical tools which will help deal with the non-flatness of the boundary, especially the dyadic decomposition.
+This paper is organized as follows.
+Section \ref{sec:curved-boundary} introduces the technical tools that will help deal with the non-flatness of the boundary, especially the dyadic decomposition.
 In Section \ref{sec:boundary-vorticity} we prove the boundary vorticity estimate in Theorem \ref{thm:boundary-regularity}.
 The main results will be proven in Section \ref{sec:main}.